 Campbellsburg’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small city, Campbellsburg does not have a public transit system used by locals to get to and from work.
+Campbellsburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Campbellsburg is quite a bit lower than the national average among all cities of 21.84%: just 12.26% of people here over 25 have a bachelor's degree or an advanced degree.